bitsparrow/bitsparrow-js/DOCS.md

-**Note:** Because JavaScript `Number` type can only accurately represent 53 bits of precision, encoding a number larger than `Number.MAX_SAFE_INTEGER` or smaller than `-Number.MAX_SAFE_INTEGER` can lead to inoperability issues.
+**Note:** Because JavaScript `Number` type can only accurately represent 53 bits of precision, encoding a number larger than `Number.MAX_SAFE_INTEGER` or smaller than `-Number.MAX_SAFE_INTEGER` can lead to interoperability issues.

 #### `float32(number)` → `Encoder`
 Stores a `number` as a single precision IEEE 754 floating